If you want to qualify for one of the best loan programs around, you should really know what the FHA loan requirements are.

-Lenders really want to see a stable income and a long employment history because those two items make you far more likely to repay your mortgage.
-You should know what the specific details are regarding these employment requirements.
+Lenders really want to see a stable income and a long employment history because those two make you far more likely to repay your mortgage.
+You should know the specific details regarding these employment requirements.

 How long must you be employed to receive an FHA loan?

 Determining the minimum length of time you must be employed to receive an FHA loan is a little tricky because it can be circumstantial.

 Most lenders want to see a two-year employment history to demonstrate some job stability.
 This doesn’t have to be all at the same job or even at the same type of job.

 However, it does give them some glimpse into whether you are capable of obtaining and keeping a job.